dkfrede/roblox-inv/README.md

 - Copy the folder Inventory located inside ServerStorage - paste it in your project
 - Copy the folder Inventory located inside ServerScriptService - paste it in your project
 - Copy the 3 files located inside StarterGui(GuiUpdater,Buy,Inventory) - paste it in your project
+- Go inside ServerScriptService > Inventory > Module > Change the "leaderstatsCash" to the name of your leaderstats currency
 - Done!

 # Creating items: